Do you want to find the smallest kerosene heaters for indoor or outdoor use?

 Since you’ll find many options on the market, we have reviewed some of the best kerosene heaters.
-The most crucial factors to consider before selecting a heater is coverage area and heat output.
+The most crucial factors to consider before selecting a heater are coverage area and heat output.

 You want to make sure the heater can produce enough heat to keep the room at your desired temperature.
 We’ve gone into more details in the buying guide.